datasciencegrimmer/Syn-YawPitch/README.md

 ## Citation

-If you our code or pre-trained models, please reference the following work:
+If you use our code or pre-trained models, please reference the following work:

 @article{grimmer2023pose,
   title={Pose Impact Estimation on Face Recognition using 3D-Aware Synthetic Data with Application to Quality Assessment},